adamgreig/negativeacknowledge/content/from-wordpress/modifying-an-hs-311-servo-for-continuous-rotation.md

 Title: Modifying an HS-311 Servo for Continuous Rotation
 Date: 2008-06-11 16:17
-Author: admin
+Author: Adam Greig
-Category: Electronics, Robotics, Uncategorized
+Tags: Electronics, Robotics, Uncategorized
 Slug: modifying-an-hs-311-servo-for-continuous-rotation

 I'm having a play with robotics stuff now, and one of the first steps